-If staff are not confident about their ability to contain a particular situation or type of behaviour, consideration will be given to calling the Manager or, in extreme cases, the police.
+If staff are not confident about their ability to contain a particular situation or type of behaviour, they should ask for assistance from another member of staff.
+Consideration will be given to calling the Manager or, in extreme cases, the police.